top of page

 Patrick Lencioni is the founder of The Table Group and the creator of some of the most widely used frameworks in management consulting, including The Five Dysfunctions of a Team and The Six Types of Working Genius.
 His books have sold over six million copies and are used by consultants and leadership teams around the world.

-Patrick's practical, story driven approach to organisational health has made him one of the most sought after speakers and consultants in the world.
-His ideas on trust, conflict, commitment, accountability, and results continue to transform teams.
+Patrick's practical, story-driven approach to organisational health has made him one of the most sought-after speakers and consultants globally.
+His ideas on trust, productive conflict, commitment, accountability, and results continue to transform teams.

 Specialties: Organisational health, team dynamics, Working Genius, leadership development